esterpantaleo/NGS_utils/README.md

 ### multiseqToTrackHub.py: example of usage
-After running multiseq on a specified region (chr5:131989505-132120576 in the data/multiseq folder) we obtain 3 output files: *effect_mean_var.txt.gz* a file with two columns (first column a mean effect and second column effect squared standard error), multiseq.effect.2sd.bed and multiseq.effect.3sd.bed, two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd (respectively).
+After running multiseq on a specified region (chr5:131989505-132120576 in the data/multiseq folder) we obtain 3 output files: *effect_mean_var.txt.gz* a file with two columns (first column a mean effect and second column squared standard error of the effect), *multiseq.effect.2sd.bed* and *multiseq.effect.3sd.bed*, two bed files containing significant intervals (as computed by multiseq) at 2 and 3 sd (respectively).

-The python script multiseqToTrackHub.py creates a track hub with the effect and the respective standard error and with the significant intervals at 2 and 3 sd in the UCSC Genome Browser.
+The python script multiseqToTrackHub.py creates a track hub with:
+1. the effect and the respective standard error
+2. the significant intervals at 2 and 3 sd
+in the UCSC Genome Browser.

     python multiseqToTrackHub.py --hub_name testNGS/multiseq --multiseq_folder data/multiseq chr5:131989505-132120576 data/chromosome.lengths.hg19.txt